ornew/go-reactive/README.md

 cRef.Get() // 100
 ```

-If creates a `Ref` or updates a value, always copied a value, so the original value will be disconnected.
+If creates a `Ref` or updates a value, always copies a value, so the original value will be disconnected.

 ```go
 var b bool